zetonteam/zeton_django/README.md

 Both `pyproject.toml` and `poetry.lock` will be modified.

-- Get the altest version of all dependencies: `poetry update`.
+- Get the latest version of all dependencies: `poetry update`.

 `poetry.lock` will be updated.